awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.Modifying.md

 1. Choose **Save Changes**\.

-1. To find the name of the parameter you changed, see [Redis Specific Parameters](ParameterGroups.Redis.md)\.
+1. To find the name of the parameter you changed, see [Redis\-specific parameters](ParameterGroups.Redis.md)\.
 If changes to the parameter take place *After restart*, reboot every cluster that uses this parameter group\.
 For more information, see [Rebooting a Cluster](Clusters.Rebooting.md)\.

 ## Modifying a Parameter Group \(AWS CLI\)<a name="ParameterGroups.Modifying.CLI"></a>

 To change a parameter's value using the AWS CLI, use the command `modify-cache-parameter-group`\.

 **Example**
-To find the name and permitted values of the parameter you want to change, see [Redis Specific Parameters](ParameterGroups.Redis.md)
+To find the name and permitted values of the parameter you want to change, see [Redis\-specific parameters](ParameterGroups.Redis.md)
 The following sample code sets the value of two parameters, *reserved\-memory\-percent* and *cluster\-enabled* on the parameter group `myredis32-on-30`\.
 We set *reserved\-memory\-percent* to `30` \(30 percent\) and *cluster\-enabled* to `yes` so that the parameter group can be used with Redis \(cluster mode enabled\) clusters \(replication groups\)\.
 For Linux, macOS, or Unix: